 Aristotle firmly believed in the significance of the state in human life.
 Drawing from the Socratic tradition, much like his teacher Plato, he underscored the critical role of the state in our existence.
 According to Aristotle, humans are inherently political beings.
 Nature has not designed humans to be self-sufficient; we rely on communities to fulfill our needs.
 Aristotle argued that living without a state would require superhuman qualities or divine attributes.
 Therefore, he regarded it as the destiny of humanity to be part of a political community.

 In Aristotle’s view, the state is not just a collection of individuals; it is the highest form of association.
 While man may precede the state chronologically, the state takes precedence logically.
-It is not a single entity but a “family of families,” embodying unity in diversity.
+It is not a single entity but a “association of association,” embodying unity in diversity.
 Within the state, various interests coexist, and achieving equilibrium among them is crucial for its stability.
 For Aristotle, the State is prior to Individual and a natural institution which is most vital.
 Hence, “Individual without the state is either a beast or God”.

 Rule of Law by Aristotle